Bergö: Infrastructure and services

 There is a fishing port on Ytterbådan, as well as marinas at Bredhällan, Perisgrund and at Norrsundet.
 A guest jetty and service house are located near the ferry berth.
 Bergö Båtklubb rf takes care of the small boat fairways in the Bergö archipelago.

 Bergö has a ferry connection that operates according to a timetable.
 The bus connection from Bergö to Vaasa currently runs only once a day on weekdays.
 Two-thirds of households have access to the municipal water supply and sewerage system.
 The cable TV network is extended to the majority of households and the option of fast fibre connectivity is also available.
-The Petolahti-Bergö local television channel broadcasts two days a week.
+The Petalax-Bergö local television channel broadcasts two days a week.

-Other services at Bergö include: a school for grades 1-6, day care, two grocery stores, bank, library, hairdressers, flower and gift stalls, café, medicine cabinet, post office, swimming beach, mini golf course, sauna, riding school.
+Other services at Bergö include: a school for grades 1–6, day care, two grocery stores, bank, library, hairdressers, flower and gift stalls, café, medicine cabinet, post office, swimming beach, mini golf course, sauna, riding school.
 Bergö residents are very active in associations.